kinston18/Razorpay-Clone/README.md

 <br>

 Clone the repository<br>
-Open the terminal and type the command: "npm start run"
+Open the terminal and type the command: "npm run start"